-What makes this book different from all the other books and blog posts out there about crowdfunding?
+What makes the second edition different from the previous edition (and all the other books and resources out there about crowdfunding)?

 Brace yourselves! –– here’s a list (Hey, you asked, right?)

-- Its advice is tightly organized into five parts –– Crowdfunding Basics, Campaign Personalization, Community Engagement, The Tao of Twitter, Facebook, and the Social Network, and Advanced Crowdfunding Tactics.
+- Its advice is tightly organized into five parts –– Crowdfunding Basics, Campaign Personalization, Community Engagement, The Tao of Twitter, Facebook, and Social Networking, and Advanced Crowdfunding.

-- It’s summarized and exercised –– The end of each section offers summary points for quick review as well as exercises to help crowdfunders get a head start thinking about their own film campaigns.
+- It’s summarized and exercised –– The end of each section offers summary points for quick review as well as exercises to help crowdfunding filmmakers get a head start thinking about their own film campaigns.

-- Its “Crowd Studies” have depth –– Through an in-depth “Trignosis,” filmmakers can see which tactics used by specific campaigns made them successful and also discover why other promising campaigns didn’t quite measure up.
+- Its “Crowd Studies” have depth –– Through an in-depth “Trignosis,” filmmakers can see which tactics used by specific campaigns made them successful, including two all new case studies.

-- It’s dedicated to steering clear of corporate jargon –– No business speak or unfriendly jargon that can deter filmmakers from reading a book about crowdfunding.
-Don’t believe me?
-Give a read to a twenty-page sample right HERE!
+- It continues to steer clear of corporate jargon –– No business speak or unfriendly jargon that can deter filmmakers from reading a book about crowdfunding.

-- Its appendix paves the way further –– Links and QR codes to a handful of victorious campaigns, prime time pitch videos, and helpful articles about crowdfunding promise to keep the next wave on the path to success.
+- Its appendix paves the way further –– Links to a handful of victorious campaigns and helpful articles about crowdfunding promise to keep the next wave on the path to success.

 Okay, that’s cool, but is it just for filmmakers?

 Absolutely not!
-It’s especially for indie/Do-It-Yourself filmmakers, but Crowdfunding for Filmmakers can really be used by anyone who wants to launch a crowdfunding campaign, including, but not limited to:
+It’s especially for indie/Do-It-Yourself filmmakers, but Crowdfunding for Filmmakers – 2nd Ed. can really be used by anyone who wants to launch a crowdfunding campaign, including, but not limited to: